 *ANAT-A 215 and PHSL-P 215 prior to Fall 2024 will be accepted to fulfill these requirements.

-One (1) prerequisite course may be outstanding at the time of application and must be finished before starting the program in May.
+Two (2) prerequisite courses may be outstanding at the time of application and must be finished before starting the program in May.

 All prerequisite courses must be at least 3 credit hours and completed with a grade of ‘C’ or higher.
 All science courses must be courses for science majors and include a lab.
 Online courses are accepted.